Oil and Gas Production Data Analysis with MATLAB

 Petroleum Economics Results

-Figure 21 displays the resulting NPV for this project, from which you can draw several conclusions.
+Figure 21 displays the resulting NPV for this project following the production-based analysis approach, from which you can draw several conclusions.
 First, if you decide to move forward, you could break even by or around February 11, 2026.
 IRR is another great indicator of the health of your project.
 Another interesting observation is that you will make close to $5 million USD if you hold onto this project, at least, until December 2053—that is, for almost 30 years.
 Be aware this analysis does not consider any future expenses related to maintenance, increase in operational costs, etc., so the optimistic return may be misleading.
 However, the NPV curve shows that you could make about $3 million USD by December 31, 2031, that is, eight years into your project, which would represent a 166.7% return on your investment.

 A graph plotting the forecasted cumulated cash flow for a well purchase project, with net present value on the y-axis and forecast date on the x-axis.